-There are several advantages of considering IsoDAR in searches for new physics coupled to neutrons.
-It provides a source of neutrons that is as intense as reactors or modern neutron spallation facilities while being underground.
-This reduces cosmogenic neutrons to negligible levels as compared to the surface.
-In addition, the proximity to a kt-scale detector maximizes acceptance to new particles, as well as leaking neutrons.
-The latter, however, can be efficiently shielded with a few meters of material.
+The neutron fluence at IsoDAR is smaller than that of modern neutron spallation facilities and nuclear reactors by factors of $\mathcal{O}(10)$ and $\mathcal{O}(100)$, respectively.
+Nevertheless, it provides an advantageous setup, given that it is located underground.
+The large overburden provided by the deep location of the proposed IsoDAR sites suppresses the rate of cosmogenic neutrons to negligible levels as compared to surface experiments.
+In addition, IsoDAR's proximity to a kt-scale detector maximizes its sensitivity to new rare phenomena and allows for greater fiducialization to shield external backgrounds.
+Neutrons from the source can also be efficiently shielded with a few meters of material.

 We now turn to the experimental details.
 The IsoDAR cyclotron delivers a 10~mA current of 60 MeV protons on a $\isotope[9]{Be}$ target, corresponding to $6.25\times 10^{16}$ protons per second~\cite{Alonso:2017fci}.
 The neutron production efficiency is approximately $10\%$ yielding an intense source of $R_n \simeq $ 6.25 $\times 10^{15}$ neutrons/second.
 In the current design~\cite{Alonso:2021jxx}, the beam target is surrounded by a sleeve with 30\% to 70\% mass ratio of high-purity $\isotope[7]{Li}$ and $\isotope[9]{Be}$, respectively, which upon absorbing neutrons, produces $\isotope[8]{Li}$ in large numbers.
 The $\isotope[8]{Li}$ isotopes subsequently undergo beta-decay at rest to produce electron-antineutrinos $\bar\nu_e$ with an endpoint energy of $E_\nu \sim 15$~MeV.